sarahsululu/code-challenge--1/README.md

 ## Overview

-This is my submission for the Week 1 code challenge at Moringa.
-It includes three small JavaScript projects to practice things like:
+This is my submission for the Week 1 code challenge at Moringa School.
+It includes three simple JavaScript projects designed to practice key programming concepts such as:

-- variables and data types
+- Variables and data types
-- if/else statements
+- If/else statements
-- functions
+- Functions and return values
-- getting user input using `prompt-sync`
+- Getting user input using prompt-sync
-- doing basic math
+- Basic arithmetic operations

+---

-## How to Set Up
+## How to Set Up and Run

-Before running the code, you need to install `prompt-sync` so that the scripts can get input from the user in the terminal.

-Open the terminal and run:
+To get started with this project:

+1.  **Clone the repository:**
+    Open your terminal and run the following command, replacing [YOUR_REPOSITORY_URL] with the actual URL of your GitHub repository:

+bash
+    git clone [YOUR_REPOSITORY_URL]

+2.  **Navigate into the project directory:**

+bash
+    cd code-challenge--1

+3.  **Install prompt-sync:**
+    Each script uses prompt-sync to read user input in the terminal.
+You must install it first:

+bash
     npm install prompt-sync

-Make sure you are in the main project folder when you do this.
+4.  **Run the scripts:**
+    Navigate into the specific challenge folder and run the script using Node.js:

+bash
+    cd chaiCalculator # Example for the first challenge node chai.js

+    # To run other challenges, navigate to their folders:
+    # cd ../bodaFareCalculator
+    # node fare.js

+    # cd ../mobileMoneyEstimator
+    # node fee.js

+---

 ## Challenges

-1. **Chai Bora Calculator** – Calculates ingredients needed based on how many cups of tea you want to make.
+1.  **Chai Bora Ingredient Calculator**
+    Calculates the ingredients needed based on how many cups of tea you want to prepare.

-2. **Boda Boda Fare Estimator** – Tells you how much your boda ride might cost depending on distance.
+2.  **Boda Boda Fare Estimator**
+    Estimates the fare for a boda ride based on distance and a base rate.

-3. **Mobile Money Fee Estimator** – Calculates how much fee is charged when sending money.
+3.  **Mobile Money Fee Estimator**
+    Calculates the transaction fee when sending money, including limits for minimum and maximum fees.

+---

 ## Folder Structure

-## Folder Structure

-I organized each challenge into its own folder like this:
+bash
+code-challenge--1/

+Each folder contains the script for one challenge.

-- `chaiCalculator/` – has the chai calculator script (`chai.js`)
+chaiCalculator/ – this has the file chai.js for calculating tea ingredients

-- `bodaFareCalculator/` – has the boda fare estimator (`fare.js`)
+bodaFareCalculator/ – this has fare.js, which estimates the boda ride fare

-- `mobileMoneyEstimator/` – has the mobile money fee calculator (`fee.js`)
+mobileMoneyEstimator/ – this contains fee.js, which works out the mobile money fees

-Each file has a solution to the specific challenge.

-## Author

-Sarah Sululu – Moringa School
+##Author

+sarah sululu -Moringa school